Homebuyer Assistance

 A: The environmental review primarily looks at where the home is located relative to the floodway and floodplains.
 Homes located in flood zones are required to have flood insurance to complete the purchase.

-Q: Is there a mandatory training that lenders and realtors must take to participate in the program? -
+Q: Is there mandatory training that lenders and realtors must take to participate in the program? -

 Q: Who is the loan servicer? -